info-wind/infowind-rfid-android/PROTOCOL.md

 - a key word `ERROR`
 - a single white space
-- a string describing the error followed by the standard line ending `\n`
+- a string describing the error followed by the standard line ending `\n`.
-- the end of command `OK\n`.

 For example:
 ```